BIRMINGHAM MARITIME AND ADMIRALTY ATTORNEYS

 For those who call the high seas their office, workplace boating accidents are governed by a different set of principles than recreational boating accidents.
 Specifically, they’re covered by provisions of the Jones Act, which gives individuals who work on the water an avenue of recourse in case they are injured on the job.

 An individual who suffers an injury while working offshore or aboard a vessel may be able to file a workers’ compensation or negligence claim.

 Workers’ Compensation Claims: An injured individual can file a workers’ compensation claim under state or federal law to receive benefits, including medical treatment.

 Negligence Claims: Alternatively, the aggrieved can file a claim against an employer, third party or boating insurance company.
-To prevail, the plaintiff will have to prove a negligent act of another led to his or her injuries.
+To prevail, the plaintiff will have to prove a negligent act of another led to their injuries.
 In certain states, to prove negligence, the plaintiff must show that:

-- The accused person’s negligence was the cause of the accident; and
+- The accused person’s negligence was the cause of the accident

-In order to prove negligence you and your attorney will need to provide evidence.
+To prove negligence, you and your attorney will need to provide evidence.
 Evidence that may be helpful in proving negligence includes:

 Contacting an experienced maritime and admiralty attorney can help individuals understand their rights under federal, state, and international waters laws, and collect the documentation needed to file a successful claim.